 Sector defines a large segment of the economy in which businesses share the same or a related product or service.

 - The secondary sector covers activities in which natural products are changed into other forms through ways of manufacturing.
-It is the next step after primary.
+It is the next step after the primary.
 Some manufacturing processes are required here.
 It is also called the industrial sector.
 For example, using cotton fibre from the plant, we spin yarn and weave cloth.
 Using sugarcane as raw material, we make sugar or gur.

 Comparing the 3 Sectors

 The value of final goods and services produced in each sector during a particular year provides the total production of the sector for that year.
-The sum of production in the three sectors gives Gross Domestic Product (GDP) of a country.
+The sum of production in the three sectors gives the Gross Domestic Product (GDP) of a country.
 GDP is the value of all final goods and services produced within a country during a particular year.
 It shows how big the economy is.
 In India, the task of measuring GDP is undertaken by a central government ministry.

 The graph below shows the production of goods and services in the three sectors.